With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 • GymPact that rewards users with cash for sticking to their workout routines.

-• Sworkit strives to provide the simplest way to workout anywhere, anytime.
-The best part is that the app lets you collect mPoints that can be used for rewards like Amazon gift cards or to buy products such as a Fitbit.
+• Sworkit strives to provide the simplest way to work out anywhere.
+The best part is that the app lets you collect points that can be used for rewards like Amazon gift cards or to buy products such as Fitbit.

 • JustMove helps users to get in shape.
 The app also helps to earn various rewards such as coupons, discounts, and free samples of health and fitness products and services.